 WHAT EVERYONE WRITES FOR THE AMCAS APPLICATION

-- 1. Personal statement - The prompt for this is “Use the space provided to explain why you want to go to medical school.”
-Keep in mind that for the average applicant who might apply to 20 schools, this essay will likely be read by somewhere between 40 and 200 people.
-In general you are trying to hit many singles with your personal statement rather than focusing on hitting a home run.
-Memorable personal statements can be great.
-Risky ones are not so great.
+1. Personal statement - The prompt for this is “Use the space provided to explain why you want to go to medical school.”
+Keep in mind that for the average applicant who might apply to 26 schools, this essay will likely be read by somewhere between 54 and 270 people.

 First, good editing is good writing.
 Be prepared to go through a lot of drafts.
 Do not worry if your first draft is too long.
 There will always be things to cut.
 Do not get too attached to your first idea.
-Often you will not be able to figure out how something will sound until you write it first.
-You can always change it if it does seem quite right.
+Often you will not be able to figure out how something will sound until you write it.

 Get feedback, but not too much feedback.
 Asking 10 people to read it may leave you confused.
 In the end, it needs to be your voice coming through.
 Listen to advice when a trusted reader tells you that something seems off.
 It will hit some medical school admissions committee members the same way.

-Your main resource for feedback on your personal statement will be your assigned premedical tutor (non-resident or resident) in your house.
+Please note: Your main resource for feedback on your personal statement will be your assigned premedical tutor (non-resident or resident) in your House/Dudley Community.
 If you are feeling stuck with the writing process or just want more general feedback, the writing center at Harvard can also be a valuable resource.

 Here are some general issues to think about as you start to write: